Fontevraud Abbey: Home of powerful women of France

 The Romanesque Kitchen

-Built around 1140 the Romanesque kitchen was classified as a Historical Monument.
+Built in the 12th Century around 1140 the Abbaye Royale contains the Romanesque kitchen was classified as a Historical Monument.
 One of the most unusual kitchens in the world it is shaped as an octagon with 20 stone chimneys.
 The blacked stones show exactly where the ovens would have been.
 The roof is covered in tiles that appear to be fish scales and the gables of the roof all have small carved figures.

 This fantastical kitchen which looks like something out of a dream may have actually been a 12th-century smokehouse that allowed fish from the Loire to be preserved but no one is truly certain.